Service

 If documents are complete and no special review applies, the full process from name check to getting the Unified Business Number (UBN) usually takes about 1 to 1.5 months.

 Q4.
-What key documents are required?
+What are the main documents required?

-Please refer to the attachment.
+Please refer to the attachment for details.

 Q5.
 After approval, how do we remit and “recognize” the capital?